dennishedback/benkpress/README.md

 you want to convert all PDFs into plain text and read it as such, with potential optical text recognition errors?

-I argue that it's much easier to read and tag this:

-[Insert screenshot here]

-Than it is to read and tag this:

-[Insert screenshot here]

-And this is exactly what benkpress is for.

 ## Usage at a glance

 1. Create your sklearn compatible pipeline using the Python console or any other preferred method.